Cassandra, Pennsylvania: Central Mainline Sewer Authority

 Sewage Treatment in Cassandra Boro is provided by the Central Mainline Sewer Authority.
 A dedication ceremony was held on August 21, 2006, by local congressman John Murtha.
 The total cost of the system was $10 million and took 14 years.
 Central-Mainline Serves over 2,000 customers and is named after the "Mainline" of the former Pennsylvania Railroad that proceed through the five municipalities.
 The railway is now part of the Norfolk Southern system.

 Transportation

 Norfolk Southern operates on the former Pennsylvania Railroad mainline between Pittsburgh and Harrisburg.
-There is a bridge where train watchers can watch trains in a convenient location.
+There is a bridge called the Cassandra Overlook Bridge where train watchers can watch trains in a convenient location.
 This bridge is a single-lane old iron pedestrian bridge that once paralleled the bridge that carried State Route 53 traffic across the railroad.
 The route was bypassed with the current alignment of Route 53 in 1936.
 Railfans are most welcome at this location.
-There is a small motel in town that welcomes visitors and railfans.
+There is a small motel, the Cassandra Railroad Overlook Motel, in town that welcomes visitors and railfans.

 There are no traffic lights in the Borough of Cassandra.
 Only two streets run through the borough—Main Street, which is a dead-end at both ends, and Portage Street, which runs from State Route 53 to Main Street.